jkjk807/Country-Info-App/README.md

 # Country-Info-App
-Display the list of information for the selected country in the map.
+Simple Android Application to display the list of information for the selected country in the map.